jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 * EC2 is a renting machine
 * Storing data on virtual drives: [EBS](#EBS)
-* Distribute load across machines: ELB
+* Distribute load across machines using ELB
-* Auto scale the service ASG
+* Auto scale the service: ASG

 Amazon Machine Image: AMI, image for OS and preinstalled softwares.
 Amazon Linux 2 for linux base image.